Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in Cosmology

-with $a_0$ and $b_0$ being arbitrary constants.
 Notice that the only exponential solution admitted by the equations of motion, imposes the relation $a(t) \sim b(t)$.
 The limit $\alpha_0 = 0$, that is the sum between the scalar curvature and the Gauss--Bonnet term, provides the two further solutions:

 The former can be obtained as the limit of Eq.~\eqref{SFLV} after taking the positive sign inside the square root.
 On the contrary, the latter cannot be recovered and must be computed by assuming a vanishing cosmological constant from the beginning.
 This is due to the fact that the solution with negative sign in Eq.~\eqref{SFLV} for $\alpha_0 = 0$ turns out to be indeterminate.
 Five-dimensional GR can be obtained by setting $\alpha_2 = 0$ and the field equations provide